-Commonly cited estimates of prevalence of AIS vary, but usually are around one percent to three percent (both U.S. and non-U.S. studies) for AIS with a Cobb angle ≥ 10 degrees in children aged 10 to 16 years.6 Prevalence estimates for curves of greater severity are somewhat lower: a retrospective cohort study conducted to characterize school-based screening for scoliosis conducted in the United States found a cumulative incidence of 1.8 percent (95% confidence interval [CI], 1.2 to 2.3) for curves of more than 10 degrees, 1.0 percent (95% CI, 0.6 to 1.5) for curves of at least 20 degrees, and 0.4 percent (95% CI, 0.1 to 0.6) for curves of 40 degrees or more.7 and 0.24 percent8 to 3.1 percent in girls.9 However, the discrepancy between genders is greatly affected by increased degree of curvature: males and females have a similar prevalence of scoliosis with Cobb angles of 10 degrees, but females are ten times more likely than males to have progression of their Cobb angle to 30 degrees or more.10
+Commonly cited estimates of prevalence of AIS vary, but usually are around one percent to three percent (both U.S. and non-U.S. studies) for AIS with a Cobb angle ≥10 degrees in children aged 10 to 16 years.
+Prevalence estimates for curves of greater severity are somewhat lower: a retrospective cohort study conducted to characterize school-based screening for scoliosis conducted in the United States found a cumulative incidence of 1.8 percent (95% confidence interval [CI], 1.2 to 2.3) for curves of more than 10 degrees, 1.0 percent (95% CI, 0.6 to 1.5) for curves of at least 20 degrees, and 0.4 percent (95% CI, 0.1 to 0.6) for curves of 40 degrees or more.

 Prevalence also varies by gender.
-Based on school screening studies conducted internationally, the prevalence of AIS in children aged 10 to 18 ranges from 0.15 percent to 0.66 percent in boys8
+Based on school screening studies conducted internationally, the prevalence of AIS in children aged 10 to 18 ranges from 0.15 percent to 0.66 percent in boys and 0.24 percent to 3.1 percent in girls.
+However, the discrepancy between genders is greatly affected by increased degree of curvature: males and females have a similar prevalence of scoliosis with Cobb angles of 10 degrees, but females are ten times more likely than males to have progression of their Cobb angle to 30 degrees or more.